Wisconsin vs. Rutgers NCAA Football Odds, Plays and Insights | November 6, 2021

 Rutgers Stats and Trends

+- In Rutgers' eight games this year, it has four wins against the spread.

-- The Scarlet Knights have covered the spread once this year when underdogs by 13 points or more (in two chances).
+- The Scarlet Knights have been underdogs by 13 points or more two times this season and covered the spread once.

-- Rutgers' games this season have hit the over on two of seven set point totals (28.6%).
+- Rutgers' games this year have gone over the point total two times in seven opportunities (28.6%).

-- The Scarlet Knights have six giveaways this season, while the Badgers have 11 takeaways .
+- The Scarlet Knights have turned the ball over six times, five fewer times than the Badgers have forced turnovers (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.